abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 a small thing, because the mind requires a reserve and foundation of well-being, and gratitude is a very direct way of being able to establish that.
-We don’t need to have everything go our way or get what we want in order to be grateful; the fact that we’re alive, breathing and conscious is a lot to be grateful for already.
+We don’t need to have everything go our way or get what we want in order to be grateful; the fact that we’re alive, breathing, and conscious is a lot to be grateful for already.

 Last night, one of the people at Yoga Mendocino mentioned the Jewish